rgknp/AIDayLabs/lab02.2-building_bots/1_Topics_and_Regex.md

 * Microsoft.Azure.Search

 We need to add some code to tell the app what to show us in the browser when we run it.
 If this doesn't make sense now, before starting Lab 1.3, come back here and review (it should make sense).
-Add a `default.html` file under the wwwroot folder, and add the following:
+Add a `default.html` file under the wwwroot folder, and replace the default contents with the following:
 ```html
 <!DOCTYPE html>
 <html>